trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **exchange:** int.
 Primary exchange of the underlying.
  )

-Returns the conId and exchange for an underlying contract when a request is  made for level 2 data for an instrument which does not have data in IB’s database.
+Returns the conId and exchange for an underlying contract when a request is  made for level 2 data for an instrument which does not have data in IBÃ¢â‚¬â„¢s database.
 For example stock CFDs and index CFDs.

 -